2ArounD/medical_entity_extraction/README.md

 # Medical entity extraction
-This repository provides the code for fine-tuning BioBERT, an adapted version of the BioBERT repository is included.
+This repository provides the code for fine-tuning and serving BioBERT.
+An adapted version of the BioBERT repository is included.
-Please refer to our paper  for more details.
-This project is done by [DMIS-Lab](https://dmis.korea.ac.kr).

 ## Download
 Below you can find a download with necessary data.
 The data folder contains;